ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 JSON-Schema is handled mostly by the `pluginStack` for you, focus on the behaviour of the widget, connect it through the provided properties and the HOC `extractValue` (only non-scalar values).

-Each widget get's properties provided by the root schema renderer or added from plugins.
+Each widget gets properties provided by the root schema renderer or added from plugins.

 Properties from editor: